Minnesota did the part that tricks fantasy managers every spring. It kept the veteran, and now the market wants to call the backfield solved.

 Final lean

-Aaron Jones is still draftable.
+Jones is still draftable.
 He is just not draftable like the Vikings solved this for you.

 The strongest pro-Aaron-Jones evidence is real: the late-season workload climbed, the staff kept trusting him, and the contract revision says Minnesota did not want a full reset.
 The stronger anti-Aaron-Jones point is just as real: this offense still throws first, the red-zone math still works against easy running back weeks, and Jordan Mason is still present enough to keep the role from feeling settled.